ecrows/open-model-cards/README.md

     <br>
 <p>
 <h3 align="center">
-<p>Visually compelling and portable model reporting for everyone.
+<p>Visually compelling and portable ML model reporting for everyone.
 </h3>

 <br/>

 ## What is Open Model Cards?

+Increasingly, ML researchers and developers are asked to provide documentation that covers the ethical considerations and limitations of machine learning models that they develop.
+While scientific papers are often the best source of documentation for a model, there is a genuine need to communicate findings in an accessible way outside the scientific community, such that they can reach legal experts, policymakers, journalists, and the general public.

+Web-based formats are ideal for this kind of communication, but not all machine learning developers are web developers, and producing compelling web-based documentation can be time-consuming.
+As this documentation is often made with non-technical stakeholders in mind, making sure it is both easily accessible and easily understood is important.

-Put simply: Open Model Cards is a way to lay out responsible machine learning model documentation in an easy to share and consume format, complete with interactive components and multimedia elements.
-Leveraging the `create-react-app` project, we provide a simple method for compiling the resulting page into a single HTML file that can be hosted on a documentation server or personal website, or printed as a PDF for offline sharing.
+Open Model Cards solves this problem by streamlining the production of web-based ML model documentation in an easy to share and consume format.
+Leveraging `create-react-app`, we provide a simple method for compiling model documentation into a single HTML file that can be hosted on a documentation server or personal website, or printed as a PDF for offline sharing.

-Open Model Cards is based on the very visually attractive ["Google Model Cards"](https://modelcards.withgoogle.com/model-reports) released by Google Research alongside the paper ["Model Cards for Model Reporting"](https://research.google/pubs/pub48120/).
+The Open Model Cards template is based on the beautiful ["Google Model Cards"](https://modelcards.withgoogle.com/model-reports) released by Google Research alongside the paper ["Model Cards for Model Reporting"](https://research.google/pubs/pub48120/), and inspired by the goals of projects like [presskit.html](https://github.com/pixelnest/presskit.html) that aim to improve the experience of developers.

-## Why is Open Model Cards?

-Open Model Cards aims to make machine learning model reporting easy-to-read, visually appealing, and flexible.
-It should be easy to invlude interactive visualizations and embedded gifs and videos demonstrating model behaviour into documentation.
-This is to improve the likelikhood of important documentation on ethical considerations and model limitations being read and understood by a broader audience.

-This project was bootstrapped with (the lovely) [Create React App](https://github.com/facebook/create-react-app).
+Open Model Cards is currently targeted at developers who are comfortable running a few command line commands and writing documentation in Markdown format, though we're continuing to try to streamline the process.

-## Getting Started
+## Quickstart

-If you don't have any special requirements, you can build a beautiful model cards by adding or editing the provided YAML files in src/models/.
-The text is rendered from [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) so you can easily add simple formatting.
-You can place images under a sub-directory in `public`, as in the example.
-If you want more fine-grained control, or want to embed say a Bokeh visualization, custom image, or similar, then you can create your own custom Card HTML using `src/card/Card.js` as a template.
+1. [Install Node](https://nodejs.org/en/download/) on your development machine, if you haven't already.
+2. Clone this repository, navigate to the directory using a terminal, run `npm install`, and `npm start`
+3. The model card webpage will appear and dynamically update.
+Add a new YAML defition to `src/models/`, or edit the existing example file.
+Text is rendered from [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) so you can easily add simple formatting and links.
+Place images under `public/`, as in the example.

 ## Available Scripts